mozilla-l10n/localizer-documentation/src/tools/pontoon/notifications.md

 ### Manual notifications

 Administrators can send manual notifications to a project, including all locales or a subset of them.
-Unlike other types of notification, this can’t be disabled.
+Unlike other types of notifications, this can’t be disabled.